 Jujube (seed: 250 mg), ashwagandha (root: 100 mg) and passionflower extracts (aerial part: 75 mg).

-Calcium (144 mg) and exclusive blend of herbs including passionflower, valerian, hops, wild lettuce, cinnamon, orange peel and English lavender
+Calcium (144 mg) and blend of herbs including passionflower, valerian, hops, wild lettuce, cinnamon, orange peel, lavender (flower) and amla extract

 |H3O Fitness Drink||Energy and fitness|